-- The He lines do not behave as they do in He-rich SNe as the lines decay in strength over time rather than increase in strength (e.g., Liu et al. 2016; Prentice & Mazzali 2017). - \bullet The features attributed to He I do not share the same shape, suggesting that they are not tracing the same line-forming region.
-In He-rich SNe the shape of the He I $\lambda\lambda$ 6678, 7065 lines are extremely similar - \bullet The velocity of He in relation to other elements is unlike that in He-rich SNe where He is found to have the highest ejecta velocity (or second highest if H is present).
-We instead find that the prominent ~ 5400 Å feature attributed to He I $\lambda5876$ shows a velocity similar to Si II - \bullet If the ~ 5400 Å feature remains He dominated after maximum then it levels off to a velocity lower than that of Fe II and Ca II
+(i) The He lines do not behave as they do in He-rich SNe as the lines decay in strength over time rather than increase in strength (e.g. Liu et al. 2016; Prentice & Mazzali 2017).

+(ii) The features attributed to He I do not share the same shape, suggesting that they are not tracing the same line-forming region.
+In He-rich SNe the shape of the He I $\lambda\lambda$ 6678, 7065 lines are extremely similar

+(iii) The velocity of He in relation to other elements is unlike that in He-rich SNe where He is found to have the highest ejecta velocity (or second highest if H is present).
+We instead find that the prominent $\sim$ 5400 Å feature attributed to He I $\lambda$ 5876 shows a velocity similar to Si II.

+(iv) If the $\sim$ 5400 Å feature remains He dominated after maximum then it levels off to a velocity lower than that of Fe II and Ca II.

-Thus, we have a model which suggests that there may be a small amount of He in the ejecta, but its behaviour is unlike that in any He-rich SN.
-NIR spectra would aid in the identification of helium as He I λ 2.058 μ m is a strong line that is somewhat isolated from other prominent features.
+Thus, we have a model which suggests that there may be a small amount of He in the ejecta, but its behaviour is unlike that in any Herich SN.
+NIR spectra would aid in the identification of helium as Herich 2.058 $\mu$ m is a strong line that is somewhat isolated from other prominent features.
+If He is present, then the progenitor appears to have been almost completely stripped of it prior to explosion, leaving some residual amount to imprint on the spectra.